Funding Opportunities for EEB-Bio grads at Indiana University

-Also DOE’s Office of Science Graduate Research Fellowships – probably due 30 Nov 2010
+Also DOE’s Office of Science Graduate Research Fellowships – probably due 4 Jan 2014 if it is open

 Many areas of biology and environmental sciences; from their page: “support outstanding students to pursue graduate training in basic research in areas of physics, biology, chemistry, mathematics, engineering, computational sciences, and environmental sciences relevant to the Office of Science and to encourage the development of the next generation scientific and technical talent in the U.S.”

 As of August 2013, it looked like this program was closed (i.e., not funded for a 2014 competition)